 The National Allergy Strategy describes a shared care model as a patient centred approach to care that uses the skills and knowledge of a range of health care professionals who share joint responsibility with the patient, ensuring the patient receives the right care, at the right time, from the right health professional(s), in the right place.

 The National Allergy Strategy proposes that a shared care model approach may be required to improve access to health care for people living with allergic conditions in Australia.
 In 2018, the National Allergy Strategy received funding from the Australian Government Department of Health to scope a shared care model for the management of allergic conditions in Australia.
 This scoping project was completed in December 2019 and a report was submitted to the Australian Government Department of Health.

-Australian Digital Health Agency Project
+Australian Digital Health Agency project

 The National Allergy Strategy is working with the Australian Digital Health Agency to improve the allergy information within My Health Record.
-The project also aims to inform health professionals and consumers about My Health Record and the benefits of using My Health Record in relation to allergy managment.
+The project also aims to inform health professionals and consumers about My Health Record and the benefits of using My Health Record in relation to allergy management.

 Standardising drug allergy management

 Funding from the Australian Government Department of Health was received in 2016-17 to scope drug allergy issues occurring within hospitals and the broader community as well as identify areas of need regarding education for health professionals.
 This project was completed in 2017 and a report was submitted to the Australian Government Department of Health.

-Content updated November 2019
+Content updated May 2020